dalmo1991/superflexPy/doc/installation.rst

 SuperflexPy is available as a Python package at
 `PyPI repository <https://pypi.org/project/superflexpy>`_

-The simplest way to install SuperflexPy is using the package installer for Python (pip) running the command
+The simplest way to install SuperflexPy is to use the package installer for Python (pip).
+Open the operating system command prompt and run the command

 .. code-block:: bash